Composite Goodness-of-fit Tests with Kernels: Background

-To determine whether $\nullnc$ should be rejected, we need to select an appropriate threshold $c_\alpha \in \R$, which will depend on the level of the test $\alpha \in [0,1]$.
-More precisely, $c_\alpha$ should be set to the $(1-\alpha)$-quantile of the distribution of $\KSD^2(\P,\Q_n)$ under $\nullnc$.
-This distribution will usually be unknown a-priori, but can be approximated using a bootstrap method.
-A common example is the wild bootstrap \parencite{shao-dependent-wild-bootstrap,leucht-dep-wild-bootstrap}, which was specialised for kernel tests by \textcite{chwialkowski-wild-bootstrap-kernel-tests}.
+To determine when $\nullnc$ should be rejected, we select an appropriate threshold $c_\alpha \in \R$, which will depend on the level of the test $\alpha \in [0,1]$.
+More precisely, $c_\alpha$ should be the $(1-\alpha)$-quantile of the distribution of the test statistic under $\nullnc$.
+This distribution will usually be unknown, but can be approximated using a bootstrap method.
+A common example is the wild bootstrap \citep{shao-dependent-wild-bootstrap,leucht-dep-wild-bootstrap}, which was specialised for kernel tests by \citet{chwialkowski-wild-bootstrap-kernel-tests}.
+We will return to this point in Section \ref{sec:methodology_bootstraps}.